ben-marino/sociallyfed-ai-workflow/docs/SOCIALLYFED_OVERVIEW.md

 ### 2. Personal Pattern Discovery

-The AI analyzes your journal entries and behavioral data to surface insights:
+The AI analyses your journal entries and behavioural data to surface insights:

 #### What Gets Tracked